myphysicslab/myphysicslab/src/docs/Building.md

 # Building

 ![](Overview_Build_Process.svg)

+NOTE: the HTML files in the source directories **cannot be used** directly from a browser.
+You must complete the build process first.
+Skip to [Environment Setup][] for instructions if you are in a hurry.

 Note that it is  possible to customize a myPhysicsLab application without using Closure Compiler, see [Customizing myPhysicsLab Simulations](Customizing.html).